sblab-bioinformatics/dna-g4-methylation-dnmt1/README.md

 ## DNA G-quadruplex structures mould the DNA methylome

-This repository contains data access and computational analysis for the methods developed in our manuscript *currently under revision*.
+This repository contains data access and computational analysis for the methods developed in our [published manuscript](https://www.nature.com/articles/s41594-018-0131-8).

 ### Data